Georgia fugitives captured by homeowners

 The capture

-The bravery of a homeowner put an end to a 3-day long manhunt, Fitzhugh said.
+The bravery of a homeowner put an end to the three-day long manhunt, Fitzhugh said.

-As the inmates tried to escape police once again, they ran through a wooded area to a home on Pruitt Road, near the rural community of Christiana.
+The inmates had run through the woods to a home on Pruitt Road, near the rural community of Christiana.

 "The homeowner was alerted somehow, he looked outside and saw the suspects trying to steal his vehicle," Lt.
 Bill Miller from the Tennessee Highway Patrol said late Friday.

-He called his neighbor and both men, each armed with a gun, confronted the fugitives.
+The homeowner called his neighbor and both men, each armed with a gun, confronted the fugitives.

 Having lost their weapons in the crash, Dubose and Rowe surrendered, authorities said.

-"I can't say enough about the bravery of the homeowner, and what they took on, the wherewithal to call us and give us the information so we could get over there and apprehend these two subjects," Fitzhugh said
+"I can't say enough about the bravery of the homeowner, and what they took on, the wherewithal to call us and give us the information so we could get over there and apprehend these two subjects," Fitzhugh said.

 As of Thursday, authorities had not discussed any charges against the fugitives.
 Prior to their arrest, they had said that at least one of them shot and killed the officers.